-Indonesia's pharmaceutical holding company, Bio Farma and Sinovac (a Chinese biopharmaceutical firm) have been working together to develop a vaccine of COVID-19.
-According to the Foreign Minister and the Minister of State-Ow ned Enterprises, Indonesia had secured a commitment to be sent 20 million to 30 million doses of the potential vaccine by the end of this year, some 80 million to 130 million doses in first quarter of next year and 210 million doses for the remainder of 2021.
-[3] The cooperation betw een Bio Farma and Sinovac would give Indonesia the equivalent of 50 million doses of the potential vaccine from November to March and priority access for the rest of 2021.
+- Indonesia's pharmaceutical holding company, Bio Farma and Sinovac (a Chinese biopharmaceutical firm) have been working together to develop a vaccine of COVID-19.
+According to the Foreign Minister and the Minister of State-Ow ned Enterprises, Indonesia had secured a commitment to be sent 20 million to 30 million doses of the potential vaccine by the end of this year, some 80 million to 130 million doses in first quarter of next year and 210 million doses for the remainder of 2021.[3]
+The cooperation between Bio Farma and Sinovac would give Indonesia the equivalent of 50 million doses of the potential vaccine from November to March and priority access for the rest of 2021.
 The vaccines will be supplied in the form of vaccine bulk, an aqueous form of the purified antigens, or vaccine, provided in a large container from which individual vials are filled.
-Bio Farma is currently cooperating with Sinovac in the Phase III of clinical trial for the vaccine, which involves nearly 1,600 volunteers.
-[4] It is anticipated that the preliminary result of Phase III clinical trial can be submitted for emergency use authorization by BPOM by the first quarter of 2021.
-Nevertheless, currently, the Indonesian government is being supportive on the development of the vaccine.
+Bio Farma is currently cooperating with Sinovac in the Phase III of clinical trial for the vaccine, which involves nearly 1,600 volunteers.[4]
+It is anticipated that the preliminary result of Phase III clinical trial can be submitted for emergency use authorization by BPOM by the first quarter of 2021.